adauffenberg/LidarCruise/README.md

 ## 4 Arduino Ino files:
 These run on the 4 arduinos that make up Lidar Cruise

-### Ino to Website guide
+LidarACC:

-LidarACC is Arduino 3
+Central brain, also called Arduino 3

-VSS_ACC is Arduino 2

-MirrorACC is Arduino 1

-ControlACC is Arduino 4
+VSS_ACC:

+Reads VSS wire, passes info to central brain upon request, also called Arduino 2

+MirrorACC:

+Controls motor that Lidar is attached to.
+Sends trigger to central brain when photogate is hit, starting main code.
+Essentially a clock for the entire system.
+Also called Arduino 1

+ControlACC:

+Controls relays attached to resistors.
+Reads from steering wheel and central brain, decides what command to send to car cruise control module.
+Based on SteeringWheelControl code.
+Also called Arduino 4.

 ## 1 Fritzing file:
 This file allowed planning of wiring for Lidar Cruise

 ## 1 Blender file:
-This object was 3D printed, allowing waterproof connection of the Lidar tube and window.
+This object was 3D printed, allowing waterproof connection of the Lidar tube and flat window.
+Needed since the Lidar was not looking through a curved window directly attached to the tube.